StatStud/book-club/content/posts/power-versus-force.md

 # What ACTIONS/HABITS will I partake after reading this book?
 - Behaviorally speaking, I started going back to church and making an effort to learn more about people
+- I've also make a willing effort to attend career meetups related to my profession, and strike up conversations with interesting strangers (one such interactions led to a mutually beneficial discussion)

 # What Questions do I have after reading this book?